Whirlow Conservation Area is a small rural area, on the outer fringes of Sheffield about 6km south west of the City Centre.

-Containing 3 rural farmsteads and the historic buildings of a working farm that is used as an educational resource by the Whirlow Hall Farm Trust.
+It contains 3 rural farmsteads and the historic buildings of a working farm that is used as an educational resource by the Whirlow Hall Farm Trust.

-Despite its proximity to several suburban areas the conservation area has a distinctive rural atmosphere.
+Despite its proximity to several suburban areas, the Conservation Area has a distinctive rural atmosphere.

 The special interest that justifies designation as a conservation area derives from the following:

-- prevalent use of stone for building including dry stone boundary walls
+- prevalent use of stone for building, including dry stone boundary walls

 - rural location

-- Whirlow Hall, a mid 19th century stone farmhouse with an L-shaped range of traditional farm buildings
+- Whirlow Hall, a mid 19th Century stone farmhouse with an L-shaped range of traditional farm buildings

-- Whirlow Farmhouse, a late 18th century farmhouse and adjoining outbuildings (Grade II listed)
+- Whirlow Farmhouse, a late 18th Century farmhouse and adjoining outbuildings (Grade II listed)

-- Whirlow Farm Cottage, a late 18th century stone cottage with later extensions and alterations
+- Whirlow Farm Cottage, a late 18th Century stone cottage with later extensions and alterations

-- Rose Cottage, a late 18th century cottage run by the Whirlow Hall Farm Trust
+- Rose Cottage, a late 18th Century cottage run by the Whirlow Hall Farm Trust

 Date of designation